Maurice Broaddus

-Maurice Broaddus is an author who has published fiction across a number of genres including young adult, horror, fantasy and science fiction.
+Maurice Broaddus is an American author who has published fiction across a number of genres including young adult, horror, fantasy and science fiction.
 Among his books are The Knights of Breton Court urban fantasy trilogy from Angry Robot, the steampunk novel Pimp My Airship from Apex Publications, and the young adult novel The Usual Suspects from HarperCollins.
 His Afrofuturist space trilogy Astra Black will be released by Tor Books beginning in March, 2022.
 He has also published dozens of short stories in magazines such as Asimov's Science Fiction, Black Static, Fantasy & Science Fiction, and Weird Tales along with anthologies including Black Panther: Tales of Wakanda, The Year's Best Science Fiction & Fantasy and Sunspot Jungle.

 Life

 Broaddus was born in London, United Kingdom, but grew up in Indianapolis, United States.
 His mother is from Jamaica, where many of his relatives still live.

 Broaddus earned a Bachelor of Science degree in Biology from Purdue University and worked for two decades as an environmental toxicologist.
 He was formerly the executive director of Cities of Refuge Ministries, which provides transitional housing and employment opportunities for people dealing with addiction, reentry, or homelessness.
 He currently works at the Oaks Academy Middle School as a teacher librarian and at the Kheprw Institute, a neighborhood association focusing on youth leadership development, community wealth building, and improving the lives of local residents.

 He still resides in Indianapolis, where he lives with his wife and two sons.